Cultural Landscapes of the Midi-Pyrénées & the Dordogne 2026

 • Musée Pierre Soulages, Rodez

-Today we drive north to the secluded town of Conques.
-Bastides played a vital role in the emergence of France after the Dark Ages and the consolidation of royal power after the Albigensian Crusade.
-They also figured in the ensuing territorial struggle with the Plantagenets of England, the Hundred Years’ War.
-A bastide was a village or town, usually of a regular plan, created ex novo with the aim of forming new population centres.
-Both the Plantagenet and French monarchies built bastides.
-Before the advent of these very particular communities, the landscape of this heavily forested, under-populated region had only tiny, scattered, isolated settlements, abbeys, or the strongholds of the local nobility.
-The Albigensian Crusade had also caused a lot of devastation.
-The bastides were therefore the ‘frontier towns’ or ‘colonies’ of the Middle Ages, which tamed the land.
-Although an ideal bastide has a grid plan centered on an arcaded market square, they in fact took many forms that depended upon topography, microclimate, and available building materials.
-The plan of Cordes, considered the earliest bastide, does not conform to type.
+Today we drive north to the secluded town of Conques through the region of the Aveyron Gorges.
+Bastides, a fortified village or town of regular plan created ex nihilo, played a vital role in the consolidation of royal power after the Albigensian Crusade.
+Originally conceived to resettle and shelter people who had been displaced by the Albigensian Crusade, they were also intended to encourage agricultural and related market development.
+The territorial struggles between the Plantagenet and French monarchies favoured the construction of bastides.
+The bastides were therefore the ‘frontier towns’ or ‘colonies’ of the time, which tamed the land.
+Although an ideal bastide has a grid plan centring on an arcaded market square, they in fact took many forms that depended upon topography, microclimate, and available building materials.
+The plan of Cordes, often described as the earliest bastide, does not conform to type.
 Its organic plan accommodated the urban fabric to the steep bluff upon which it was located.
-Its domestic architecture is distinctive to the region.
-Originally, its limited agricultural domain would have been surrounded by forest, for Cordes was founded in virgin territory.

 We then drive north to Conques, one of France’s greatest treasures.
 Tonight, we stay in a delightful small hotel occupying a late medieval house next to Conques’ famous church.
 (Overnight Conques) BLD